litestar-org/litestar/docs/lib/usage/starlite-app/app-hooks.rst

 In the previous introductory section of the documentations we briefly mentioned about the root :class:`Starlite <starlite.app.Starlite>` class.
-This class accepts several `optional` arguments and a couple of those arguments can be configured to control the behavior of your Starlite application based on certain ASGI events.
+This class accepts several `optional` arguments and a couple of those arguments can be configured to control the behavior of your Starlite application .
 This section of the documentations take a deeper dive into how you can use these hooks to configure your application throughout its lifespan.

 Brief Overview of Application Hooks and Their Respective Events